jfecher/ante-website/content/docs/language.md

 ## Named Impls

-Unlike trait implementations or typeclasses in other languages, ability values in Ante are normal values, and like other normal values, they can be named and imported/exported by name.
+Unlike trait implementations or typeclasses in other languages, trait values in Ante are normal values, and like other normal values, they can be named and imported/exported by name.